kosalnith/KosalNith/README.md

 ### Hi there 👋, weclome to Nith kosal

+Here are some ideas to get you started:

+- 🔭 I’m currently working on the agricultural industry in Cambodia.
+- 🌱 I’m currently learning MATLAB, Stata, and R program.
+- 👯 I’m looking to collaborate on new research project on macroeconomics.

 <!--
 **nithkosal/NithKosal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.